Updated GU Medicine Curriculum

 Dip GUM and Dip HIV will change to reflect the new curriculum in 2017

-The BASHH Doctors in Training workshop takes place annually one day prior to the BASHH Spring Conference.
+The BASHH Doctors in Training workshop takes place annually one day prior to the BASHH Conference.
 It is compulsory to attend one workshop within training.
 The workshops are also open to SAS doctors.
-The next workshop will be held in Birmingham on Saturday 29th June 2019.
+The next workshop will be held in Bournemouth on Saturday 6th June.

 Below are links to two of the talks from the Oxford BASHH Doctors in Training workshop which are highly relevant to training:

 Notes from GUM Specialist Advisory Committee meetings

 The GUM SAC meets three times a year.
 Below are notes from the most recent meetings: